oppositelocks/iptv-proxy/README.md

 - Corrected issue with Xtream Codes EPG not loading
 - Fixed issue with Xtream Codes VOD (Shows & Movies) as the IPTV provider returned data seems to be partially complete, or missing pieces that this proxy is expecting
+- Continue on error EXTINF
+- Added Gluetun for VPN

 ## Description